 Following the intervention, we did interviews and focus groups with the trainers, peer-supporters, girls who were not peer-supporters, parents, and teachers at school to find out what was successful and what could be improved for the future.
 The analysis of this data is complete and is currently being written up alongside other numerical data we collected.

 Analysis of these findings showed that there was some evidence that girls in the intervention group obtained more physical activity 1-year after the first measurements but more work with a larger sample is needed.
 We also talked to the girls, school staff and trainers and identified ways in which the program could be improved.

 Phase 3 – Cluster randomised controlled trial

-The next phase of the PLAN-A project will begin in July 2018.
-In this phase we will conduct a randomised controlled trial in 20 secondary schools.
-In this study we will work with Year 9 girls.
-Ten schools will receive the PLAN-A intervention and there will be 10 comparison schools.
-We will assess the physical activity levels of all pupils before the schools are chosen to be project or comparison schools, and 1 year after the first measurements.
+This phase of the PLAN-A project began in July 2018.
+In this phase we are conducting a randomised controlled trial in 20 secondary schools.
+We are working with Year 9 girls.
+Ten schools have been randomly allocated to receive the PLAN-A intervention and the remaining 10 are acting as comparison schools.
+Prior to randomising schools to intervention or control, we assessed the physical activity levels of all pupils, and 1 year after the baseline measurements we will assess the physical activity levels of those same children again.
 We will also measure motivation for being active using questionnaires and how much it costs to run the project.
 We will do interviews and group discussions with the peer-supporters, pupils, and trainers to find out what was successful and what could be changed about the project.